 The level of funding on an ongoing funding basis increased to 79% from 70% between the triennial actuarial valuations as at 31st March 2013 and as at 31st March 2016.
-The main reason for the improved position was improved investment returns and membership experiences that were better than projected.
+The main reason for the improved position was improved investment returns and membership experiences (such as higher numbers of active members) that were better than projected.

-The funding objective of the Fund is to be fully funded.
+The primary funding objective of the Fund is to be fully funded.
 As this objective had not been achieved at the last valuation date it was agreed with the actuary that the past service deficit would be recovered over a period not exceeding 20 years.
 Further information about the principles for achieving full funding is set out in the Funding Strategy Statement in Appendix 5.